shubh-angi01/Student-Performance-Dashboard/README.md

 - Minor gender-based variation in specific subjects

 ## 📎 How to View
-Download and open the `.pbit` file using Power BI Desktop.
+Download and open the `student performance dashboard.pbit` file using Power BI Desktop.

 ---